payingattention/Press/ServerDeployVPS.md

 It may or may not be correct in a lot of ways, as I am not a sever admin.
 This file is as much for me as for anyone else.

-Get a standard $30 Media Temple VE server with Ubuntu 11.04 installed on it and ssh into the server.
+Get a standard $30 Media Temple VE server with Ubuntu 10.04 installed on it and ssh into the server.
+Note: Ubuntu 11 wasn't playing nice for some reason

 Initial Server Setup
 --------------------